i-sifat/debian/README.md

-# debian custom script for net installer
+# debian custom script for net installer inspired from (Debian-titus by Chris Titus Tech)